High Voltage (professional wrestling): Beginnings

-Rob Knapik and Ken Stasiowsk were two best friends who enrolled and trained at the WCW Power Plant during 1995.
-The Power Plant gave them the name High Voltage, taken from a tape sent in by Matt Hardy who was using the name at the time.
-Knapik was given the in-ring name of "Robbie Rage", and Stasiowsk was dubbed "Kenny Kaos", (with Rage known as Ruckus for a short time).
-At the time World Championship Wrestling was bringing in wrestlers from AAA, ECW, and the World Wrestling Federation; they would among the first home grown talent to appear on WCW programming.
+Rob Knapik and Ken Stasiowski were two best friends who enrolled and trained at the WCW Power Plant during 1995.
+The Power Plant put them together as a tag team and gave them the name High Voltage, taken from a tape sent in by Matt Hardy who was using the name at the time.
+Knapik was given the in-ring name of "Robbie Rage" and Stasiowski was dubbed "Kenny Kaos" (with Rage known as Ruckus for a short time).
+At the time, WCW was bringing in wrestlers from AAA, ECW, and the World Wrestling Federation (WWF); High Voltage were among the first homegrown talent to appear on WCW programming.